 Key elements of Colgate’s energy management program include:

 - For the past several years, as a way to help our global sites prioritize the most effective energy reduction activities, we have used our Top 10 Energy Actions program.
 Implemented over two-year increments, this program tracks progress against our ten best global energy reduction opportunities.

 In 2011, Colgate initiated a program to set an annual capital expenditure budget as a way to drive investment in environmental sustainability projects across our global manufacturing sites.
 Our “5% for the Planet” program helps ensure that sites identify, fund and implement climate, energy, water, and waste projects that drive both environmental improvement and cost savings.
 The program sets an annual goal to invest a minimum of five percent of our manufacturing capital expenditure budget on energy reduction, water conservation, and reduction of waste to landfill.
 Upgrades for environmental compliance and product design are funded separately.
 A minimum of two percent of the manufacturing capital budget is targeted specifically toward energy reduction projects.
 Since inception, Colgate has invested more than $248 million in more than 1,300 planet projects, delivering an estimated savings of more than $59 million.

 - • Energy Treasure Hunt Program

-We engage people across Colgate’s operations through participation in the Energy Treasure Hunt program.
+We engage people across Colgate’s operations to participate in the Energy Treasure Hunt program.
 Over a three-day period, 30 to 50 participants visit all areas of a facility, searching for energy waste and brainstorming opportunities to drive continuous improvement.